zoe-walker/Visualizations/docs/visualization-config-json.md

         rowsPerPage: <number>
         }
     ```
-    * It is important that the property names are descriptive as comments are not allowed in valid JSON files
+    * It is important that the property names are descriptive as comments are not allowed in valid JSON files.
 -->

 * __Property__: supportedBrowsers
-    * This is an optional property that would specify the browsers that this visualization supports and is displayed to the user when they select this visualization in Business Architect so that they are aware what browsers this visualization will work in
+    * This is an optional property that would specify the browsers that this visualization supports and is displayed to the user when they select this visualization in Business Architect so that they are aware what browsers this visualization will work in.
 * __Property__: inputs
-    * This is the name for the fields that can be provided in the configuration as additional input fields that can be populated by other components, that is panels like Text Editors, or visualizations like a Network Graph on a MooD Model
+    * This is the name for the fields that can be provided in the configuration as additional input fields that can be populated by other components, that is panels like Text Editors, or visualizations like a Network Graph on a MooD Model.
 * __Property__: outputs
     * This is the name for the fields that can be used when connecting to other components and can be set within the visualization code itself when the user clicks on an area of the visualization for example.
-Defined in the same way as the inputs
+This is defined in the same way as the inputs property.
-    * Inputs and Outputs Structure
+* __Inputs and Outputs Structure__
     * The inputs and outputs are arrays of objects where each object defines an input or output, the object definition is:

     ```JSON